-As the ancient Egyptians observed it, they saw the ball of dung as agolden sun being pushed along the sky by a beetle.
+As the ancient Egyptians observed this, they saw the ball of dung like a golden sun being pushed along the sky by a beetle.
 It was hot, and also became a source of life as the new beetles emerged from it.

-Not only that, but when the female beetle died, it seemed as though she was reincarnated from this golden sun, with the new beetles coming out of it as though she was reborn.
+And when the female beetle died, it seemed as though she was reincarnated from this golden sun, with the new beetles emerging from it as though it was reborn.

 The Egyptian Scarab Beetle God – Khepri